-Our version of Haiti's pumpkin soup, joumou, is rich yet light, with a flavorful pumpkin-based broth and tender pieces of beef, butternut squash and potato.
-Two scotch bonnet peppers—a banner ingredient in Haitian cuisine—give this soup a spicy backdrop; we studded ours with cloves, a tip we took from Sophia Sanon in Montreal.
-If you can't find scotch bonnets, habañeros worked well, too.
+Our version of Haiti's pumpkin and beef soup, joumou, is rich yet light, with a flavorful pumpkin-based broth and tender pieces of beef, butternut squash and potato.
+Two Scotch bonnet peppers give this soup a spicy backdrop; we studded ours with cloves, a tip we took from Haiti-born cook Sophia Sanon who now resides in Montreal.
+If you can't find Scotch bonnets, habaneros work well, too.
 You should end up with about 2 pounds of meat after trimming a 3-pound boneless beef chuck roast; trim as much visible fat as possible.
-The beef for the soup can be cooked up to 24 hours ahead of time; cover and refrigerate until needed.
+The beef for the soup can be cooked up to 24 hours ahead of time; cover and refrigerate for up to three days.

 Pardon the interruption